702Padmin/Flyertap-Distributor/README.md

 This command will show you if Flutter has all packages installed correctly.
 If there are any issues the command line will show you an error with a link to an article showing you how to fix the issue.
 For any other issues please infer [Flutter Documentation](https://docs.flutter.dev/get-started/install)

 ### Database
 - SQLite

 ## Project Scope
 This Project consists of 2 Apps

-Flyertap Distributor Mobile App (This repository is for the Mobile App) This App currently works as a simple Running Tracker.
+###Flyertap Distributor Mobile App
+This App currently works as a simple Running Tracker.
 Users download the app and they can track their runs which saves them as "activities" on their phone.
+(This Github repository is for the Mobile App)

 Built with:
 -  Flutter SDK: 3.7.11 -channel stable